Commercial Hair Analysis:

 After the CDC investigation was completed, most of the Boca Raton firefighters were reassured and withdrew their workers compensation claims.
 The rest of the claims were dismissed by the city, but the financial and/or emotional damage to the participants was considerable.
 To begin with, at least 30 fire fighters spent about $500 each for their worthless evaluations by Dr. Haimes.
 The improper assessments caused widespread concern among the fire fighters, many of whom sought further medical evaluation elsewhere.
 Although most feel reassured, some have lingering doubts about what to believe.
 The City of Boca Raton, which it self-insured, spent money processing the worker's compensation claims.
 And the manufacturer of the fire-retardant pants lost sales of a perfectly good product.

 A very expensive proceeding is unfolding in Brazil.
 In 2014, in response to charges that company employees had been exposed to toxic amounts of benzene and heavy metals, a Labor Court judge in Brazil ordered Eli Lilly's Brazilian subsidiary and a successor company to pay damages of 300 million reals.
 The order also called for medical care for the allegedly affected workers and their offspring, plus other measures, that could cost an estimated 700 million more.
-Lawsuits with similar claims have also been filed by individual former employees.
-The judge's decision was based substantially on mineralograms (hair analyses) performed by Doctor's Data or its affiliated Brazilian entities.
+Lawsuits with similar claims have also been filed by an American laboratory or ts affiliated Brazilian entities.
 Lilly contends that (a) there was no evidence that the site had dangerous levels of the identified chemicals and (b) it is well established that hair analysis cannot be used as a sole basis for diagnosing heavy metal poisoning—as was done by the doctors who diagnosed these patients .

 The Bottom Line